A few weeks after I began the Sunday Dinner Grilled Cheese meal,

 the grilled cheese:

 salmon grilled cheese: A

 First, I must ask you if you think this is a salmon sandwich or a grilled cheese with salmon?
 Let me know your thoughts in the section below.

 Now onto my thoughts.
-Originally I was a wuss, but I am glad that I wised up and allowed my sous chef to suggest and cook this.
-I would say that this is definitely up there with some of the best sandwiches we have done so far.
+Originally I was a wuss, but I am glad that I wised up and allowed my sous chef to suggest and cook this grilled cheese.
+I would say that this is definitely up there with some of the best grilled cheeses we have done so far.
 It will be tough to follow this one next Sunday, March 22.

 P.S.
 I think I am much harder on myself than on other people.

 - Miles Farmer’s Market (Marble Cheese, Salmon, Challah Rolls)